Regulatory Intelligence for Autonomous AI

 What are the real penalties for non-compliance?

-Up to €35 million or 7% of global annual turnover - whichever is higher - per breach.
+The EU AI Act, for example, is demanding fines of up to €35 million or 7% of global annual turnover, whichever is higher, per breach.
 For a €20bn organisation that is €1.4bn of exposure per incident.
 Early enforcement is expected to target high-profile high-risk systems.

 Is compliance a one-time exercise?

-No. Every scope change - a new market, a new model version, a new vendor - triggers reappraisal.
+No. Every scope change (a new market, a new model version, a new vendor) triggers reappraisal.
 Evidence has to be collected continuously.
-That is why structured, automated monitoring is the only scalable path: manual review breaks the moment your AI portfolio moves.
+Manual review breaks the moment your AI portfolio moves.
+That is why Verilance is built around runtime monitoring rather than periodic audit.

-How is Verilance different from ServiceNow, OneTrust or IBM?
+How is Verilance.ai different from ServiceNow, OneTrust or IBM?

-Those platforms tell you what AI systems exist and manage your governance workflow.
+Those platforms manage your governance workflow and tell you what AI systems exist.
 Verilance sits above them, translating regulation into machine-readable guardrails and monitoring agent behaviour against those guardrails in real time.
-We complement rather than replace your existing GRC stack.
+We complement, rather than replace, your existing GRC stack.

 How long does a compliance assessment take?

-4 weeks.
-We work with your compliance, IT and product teams to inventory your AI systems, classify them, score them against the obligations, and deliver a prioritised remediation roadmap with clear ownership and evidence requirements.
+Four weeks.
+We work with your compliance, IT, and product teams to inventory your AI systems, classify them, score them against the obligations, and deliver a prioritised remediation roadmap with clear ownership and evidence requirements.

 Find out where you stand

-Share a few details and one of our team will respond within one business day to arrange your assessment kick-off.
+Share a few details and one of our team will respond within 1-2 business days to arrange your assessment kick-off.

 Four-week assessmentFrom kick-off to defensible compliance score